 We spent our last day in Florence exploring and getting gelato from Perché no!

-Pisa is a small town with cute shops and restaurants, but after a few hours you’ve seen everything.
-So it was time to explore Tuscany!
-We had a couple of wineries we wanted to visit to we drove to Montefioralle.
+Pisa is a small town with cute shops and restaurants, but after a few hours, you’ve seen everything.
+So it was time to explore Tuscany and the Chianti region!
+We had a couple of wineries we wanted to visit so we drove to Montefioralle.
 Tuscany is such a beautiful country, I wish we had a week there to drive and see everything!
 Pictures simply don’t do it justice.

 We were hungry early and stopped at a nice restaurant for dinner.
 We shared a bottle of Chianti and feasted on spaghetti and meatballs.
-I also had a terrible chest cold during this timeand kept coughing.
+I also had a terrible chest cold during this time and kept coughing.
 The owner of the restaurant gave me a shot of grappa that cleared my chest up for a while!
-We explored a tiny town, had gelato and watched the sunset.
+We explored a tiny town and shopping area, had gelato, and watched the sunset.
 We drove back to our hotel in Florence and packed up our stuff to leave the next day.

-Day 5: We left our hotel, packed up the car and headed to Siena.
-Like Pisa, Siena has a no drive policy in the city so we had to find parking and walk.
-Unfortunately we only had an hour and half in change in the meter so we made a mad dash!
+We left our hotel, packed up the car, and headed to Siena.
+Like Pisa, Siena has a no-driving policy in the city so we had to find parking and walk.
+Unfortunately, we only had an hour and a half in a change in the meter so we made a mad dash!

 I wish we had more time in Siena but we started with gelato.
 My Italian is awful and I asked for chocolate and coffee gelato but ended up with strawberry and coffee – yuck!

 The Duomo in Siena is absolutely gorgeous.
-I loved how each Duomo is different, beautiful and perfect in their own way!
+I loved how each Duomo is different, beautiful, and perfect in its own way!

-After finishing up at the wineries, it was time to take the four hour drive into Rome.
-We had to take the car back to the airport and then take a taxi into Rome (which was about an hour).
+After finishing up at the wineries, it was time to take the four-hour drive into Rome.
+We had to take the car back to the airport and then take a taxi to Rome (which was about an hour).

-That’s it for my travel guide to Tuscany.
+That’s it for my travel guide to Tuscany Italy.
 If I stress anything it’s to get the Firenze card for museums in Florence and get tickets in advance so you secure a spot to see some of these amazing places.
 Now back to the United States!